25 Amazing Benefits Of White Pepper Powder For Skin, Hair, And Health

 When it comes to flavor, both black and white pepper have a kick in their taste.
 They offer a tangy and spicy flavor when added to the preparations.
 However, black pepper is spicier and has a citrusy taste with an earthy flavor.
 On the other hand, white pepper is sharp in its taste and also has a pungent aroma.

-Since both come from the same plant, black and white peppers tend to have similar benefits and qualities with only slight differences in aroma and flavor.
+Since both come from the same plant, white and black pepper benefits are quite similar.
+They also tend to have similar qualities with only slight differences in aroma and flavor.
 They are rich in Vitamins K, A, and C and are also a good source of dietary fiber.
 At the same time, they contain less sugar and zero cholesterol.

 Let us find out some differences between the two, so that when you prepare Alfred Sauce next time, you know why you are using white pepper in it!

 White and black peppers, both are fruits of Piper Nigrum or pepper plant found in Southern Asia.
 But they differ in the way they are processed.
 Black peppercorns are plucked when they are almost ripe.
 Then, they are sun dried to be shriveled.
-This process makes the outer black layer of black pepper.
+This process makes the outer black layer of black pepper, resulting in a spicy flavor.
 On the other hand, white peppercorns are left to ripen on the plant itself.
 Then they are left in bags containing water for a few days to make their outer layer soft.
+The ripe berries soaked to remove the outer layer, leading to a milder flavor that is often described as earthy and pungent.
 After that, they are left under the sun to be bleached white.

 protip_icon Trivia